pygame-community/pygame-ce/docs/reST/ref/key.rst

    | :sg:`get_just_pressed() -> bools`

-   Returns a mapping from key codes to booleans indicating which keys were newly *released* as of the last time events were processed.
-This can be used as a convenience function to detect keys that were *released* "this frame".
+   Returns a mapping from key codes to booleans indicating which keys were newly released as of the last time events were processed.
+This can be used as a convenience function to detect keys that were released "this frame."

    The result of this function is updated when new events are processed, e.g. in :func:`pygame.event.get()` or :func:`pygame.event.pump()`.

-   See also :func:`pygame.key.get_just_pressed()`.
+   .. seealso:: :func:`pygame.key.get_just_pressed()`

    .. note::
-      If you require getting the key releases in order use the event queue KEYUP events.
+      If you require getting the key releases in order, use the event queue ``KEYUP`` events.

    ::